ETrun/ETrun/README.md

 Compiling for OSX
 -----------------

+On OSX, run:

+$ ./osx_compile.sh

-On OSX: use Xcode projects in src/
+You can also use Xcode projects located in src directory.